inioluwaeboda1/Orchestrated-ELT-Airflow-PySpark-and-Snowflake/README.md

 Superstore ELT Pipeline
 =======================

-A modern **end-to-end ELT pipeline** built with **Apache Airflow, AWS (S3 + Lambda), PySpark, and Snowflake**.
-This project demonstrates cloud-native orchestration, scalable transformations, and SQL-based analytics using the popular _Superstore_ dataset.
+**This project delivers a modern end-to-end ELT pipeline that ingests daily Superstore data into AWS S3, validates it with Lambda, transforms it into curated Parquet files using PySpark, and loads it into Snowflake for analytics.
+It highlights workflow orchestration with Airflow, scalable cloud transformations, and SQL-based business insights.**

 🚀 Architecture & Flow
 ----------------------